Abdullahalmuhit/GetWebsiteInformation_python/README.md

 # GetWebsiteInformation_python
 Get website information like Server, X-Powered-By or Language, X-Country-Code etc

-if you want get all information about this site then use only,
+if you want to get all information about this site then use only,

 req = requests.get('https://www.facebook.com/')